By Matthew Ehret

 Today, JFK’s spirit is awakening in the leadership of powerful statesmen like China’s Xi Jinping and Russia’s Vladimir Putin who have created a new paradigm of cooperation, war avoidance, and infrastructure projects under the growing New Silk Road as well as ambitious space projects which are quickly bringing the Moon, Mars and other celestial bodies into the sphere of our economic activity.

-It should also be noted that for all of his problems, President Trump has become the first American president since JFK to seriously challenge the military industrial complex, fire a leading FBI director, and push for friendship with Russia and China.
-Kennedy’s revenge can best be achieved if the American people do everything possible to support the fight for America’s participation in that new paradigm before an economic meltdown throws America into a new Dark Age.
+Kennedy’s legacy can best be achieved if the American people do everything possible to support the fight for America’s participation in that new paradigm before an economic meltdown throws America into a new Dark Age.

 This article is adapted from a report originally published on Strategic Culture